 We’re so excited to celebrate the Black and Jewish voices in our community with a night of performances that question what it means to ‘come of age’.

 Hear from Yiddish singer Anthony Russell, songwriter and producer Autumn Rowe, actor C. Gerod Harris, rapper Nissim Black, and actor and director Rebekah Murrell as they respond to the question: if you could give your Bar or Bat Mitzvah speech today, what would you say?

-This event is part of a series of workshops and events for Black History Month.
+Hosted live from JW3 by Lara Monroe, this event is part of a series of workshops and events for Black History Month.

 Anthony Russell is a vocalist, composer and arranger specializing in music in the Yiddish language.
 This work has brought him to Los Angeles, Philadelphia, Boston, Miami, New York, Toronto, Montreal, London, Berlin, Copenhagen, Warsaw, Krakòw, Tel Aviv, Symphony Space in New York City and the Kennedy Center in Washington DC.
 Anthony's work with klezmer trio Veretski Pass resulted in Convergence, an EP exploring a century of African American and Ashkenazi Jewish music.
 He also performs in a Yiddish songwriting duo, Tsvey Brider, with SF Bay Area accordionist and keyboardist Dmitri Gaskin.
 Anthony lives in Massachusetts with his husband, Rabbi Michael Rothbaum.